KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 #### Signs

-Banners and signs would be placed in front of the church to raise awareness about special events (special services, medical clinic, ect.)
+Banners and signs would be placed in front of the church to raise awareness about special events (special worship services, medical clinic, ect.)

 Mobile healthcare clinic banner
 ![](new-marketing-strategy/advanced-mobile-healthcare-sign.jpg)